wtxd1234/Advanced-Computer-Network/CaseStudy.md

 This case asks us to explore two questions:

-## Analysis (分析): How does separating the control and data planes in SDN improve network agility and fault tolerance compared to traditional networks?
+## <mark> Analysis (分析): How does separating the control and data planes in SDN improve network agility and fault tolerance compared to traditional networks? </mark>

 The core idea of SDN is to separate the network's "brain" (the control plane) from its "muscle" (the data plane).
 This simple change has a huge impact.